 |Pastoral Assistant(PSA)||Ms Josefson and Mrs Hamilton||Mrs Wood and Mrs Hamilton||Mr Legg||Mrs Toomey||Mrs Say|

 |Assembly||Year 7||Year 8||Year 9||Year 10||Year 11|

 Students are arranged in vertical tutor groups, meaning that each group will contain students from each year.
-This enables the Form Tutor to get to know new students very quickly and give focussed support to those in different years at key times throughout their education, around options or transition for example.
+This enables the Form Tutor to get to know new students very quickly and give focused support to those in different years at key times throughout their education, around options or transition for example.
 The vertical groupings also allow the development of peer support, teamwork and leadership skills.
 Students are expected to be in form from 8.35 to 8.50 every morning unless they have assemblies.
 House assemblies are held in the hall at the beginning and end of each half term and year assemblies are Monday to Friday in the remaining weeks.

 Each tutor has a paired colleague.
 This enables forms to be covered effectively in case of absence but also facilitates joint working where appropriate.
 Students must ensure that they know who their paired tutor is and where they should go if necessary.
 As far as possible, this will always be a form room close by.